nlohmann/json/doc/mkdocs/docs/api/basic_json/update.md

 ## Exceptions

-1. The function can throw thw following exceptions:
+1. The function can throw the following exceptions:
     - Throws [`type_error.312`](../../home/exceptions.md#jsonexceptiontype_error312) if called on JSON values other than objects; example: `"cannot use update() with string"`
 2. The function can throw thw following exceptions: